Groups and workshops

 We offer a range of groups and workshops designed to enhance your wellbeing, develop your skills and give you the opportunity to connect with others with similar experiences to you.

-We offer regular weekly group sessions and one off group workshops.
+We offer twice weekly wellbeing workshops, weekly groups and short courses.
 You can find more details and schedules below.

 We offer a program of one off workshops around key topics, important to students and student life, which take place during term time.
 They offer an opportunity for students to get together and interact with each other.

 The workshops are single sessions of 90 minutes and take place between 12-1.30pm.
 Most of the workshops have between 8 and 12 participants.
 All workshops are facilitated by experienced members of the Student Counselling and Wellbeing Service who will greet you on arrival.